Total TimePrep/Total Time: 25 min.

 - Lemon wedges, optional

 - In a shallow bowl, combine 1 cup flour, baking powder, salt and sugar; set aside.
 Combine the egg, water and 1/3 cup lemon juice; stir into dry ingredients until smooth.

 - In separate shallow bowls, place remaining lemon juice and remaining flour.
-Dip fillets in lemon juice, then flour and coat with the batter.
+Dip fillets in lemon juice, then flour, and then coat with the batter.